Compare two cars

 Verdict

 Mini appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the British car offers much better overall protection, which launches it ahead of the other contender.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the Italian car , on the other hand, consumps significantly less fuel, and that's a big plus.
+It all continues in the same direction, with Mini offering somewhat better performance, just enough to call it quicker.
+It does come at a cost though, and that's the fuel consumption...
 At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.